Take the lead – Become a Registered Electrical Contractor and operate your own business

 Completing this course will allow you to register for Energy Safe Victoria’s Registered Electrical Contractors Licence and will equip you with all the knowledge you need to jump start an electrical contracting business.

-Location: The Centre for U – Level 3, 200 Arden Street, North Melbourne
+Location: The Centre for U – Ground Floor, 200 Arden Street, North Melbourne

 Topics covered are: